 Best walking months

-June to September is a good time for this route, July and August are the busiest months, with many tourists in beach towns, and most pilgrims on the Camino but a good thing about walking during these two months is that all public albergues are open for that period.
-We walked this route in October and most of the time had very good weather; warm and dry.
+June to September is a good time for this route, July and August are the busiest months, with many tourists in beach towns, and most pilgrims on the Camino.
+The end of May and beginning of October are good border months with fewer people and possibly good weather.

 What we like about the route